-The theoretical orientation of my approach to therapy is integrative, which involves combining two or more disciplines of psychotherapy into a more effective approach that is flexible enough to fit the needs of different clients and contexts.
+The theoretical orientation of my approach to therapy is integrative, which involves combining two or more disciplines of psychotherapy into a more effective approach that is flexible enough to fit the needs of different clients.

 I’m qualified and experienced in the following therapeutic disciplines: